UMM-CSci-3601-S25/it-3-potatochips/README.md

 You can.
 However, as GitHub Pages cannot handle server-side functionality itself, you need to reroute **ALL** of its calls to a proprietary server.
 Therefore, while you *CAN* use GitHub Pages, I highly stress using a full-stack capable development platform like [Firebase Studio](https://firebase.google.com/) as an alternative to Digital Ocean.
 # Who contributed to *Generic Apples Game*?
 You can see all of our contributors in the Insights section of our GitHub [here](https://github.com/UMM-CSci-3601-S25/it-3-potatochips/pulse).
-# What tools did you use for this project
+# What tools did you use for this project?
 We used quite a bit of tools, actually.
 Below, we'll list a few and their purposes:
 ## Building Code
 - [Gradle](https://gradle.org/)